nxrighthere/Unigine-C/README.md

 Usage
 --------
 Create a new or use an existing C++ project, recreate `source` folder with C sources, copy `UnigineWrapper_x64.dll` from `SDK\bin` directory to the `bin` directory of the project.
 Compile an executable by linking against `UnigineWrapper_x64.dll` library.
 Run the executable.
+Batch files in the root directory of the project can be edited accordingly.

 The engine API can be used in two ways: by using unformatted imported functions directly, or by using macro aliases that follow C naming conventions.